-The SLS Award will immediately be added to the members Award List in SurfGuard, which will then have it appear in their SLS Members Area Award list.
+Awards will immediately be added to the member's Award List in SurfGuardand will be visible in their SLS Members Area Award list.

 SLSNSW is committed to supporting environmental sustainability and we offer clubs the option of issuing electronic certificates instead of paper copy certificates.